abbassss/javaFxDesktopSoftware/README.md

 # javaFxDesktopSoftware
-Desktop software with JavaFx with CRUD to postgresDB
+Desktop software with JavaFx for store user
+It include CRUD for client
+Database used in this project is postgres